-- Accessories should be simple.
+• Accessories should be simple.
 Jewelry-such as earrings, non-medical bracelets or necklaces, and rings-is not permitted.

-- Clothing imprinted with symbols, pictures, words, or statements which promote products, philosophies, and/or lifestyles contrary to Andrews Academy values and beliefs are not permitted.
+• Clothing imprinted with symbols, pictures, words, or statements which promote products, philosophies, and/or lifestyles contrary to Andrews Academy values and beliefs are not permitted.

-- Tattoos must be covered at all times.

-- Unnatural hair color is not permitted
+- Tattoos must be covered at all times. - Unnatural hair color is not permitted.

-- All hats and hoodies must remain off while students are inside the school building.
+• Hats and hoodies are not permitted to be worn inside the school building.

-- Revealing or immodest clothing

-- which includes sleeveless tops,

-spaghetti strap tank tops, low-cut shirts, sheer fabrics, form-fitting styles, or short shorts/leggings - is not permitted.
+Revealing or immodest clothing - which includes sleeveless tops, spaghetti strap tank tops, low-cut shirts, sheer fabrics, form-fitting styles, or short shorts - is not permitted.